aws/chalice/docs/source/topics/configfile.rst

   concurrency allocations.
 For more information, see `AWS Documentation on managing concurrency`_.

+* ``automatic_layers`` - Boolean default True, whether chalice will
+  automatically construct a single app stage layer for all lambda functions with requirements.txt libraries and vendored libraries.

 * ``layers`` - A list of Lambda Layers arns.
 This value can be provided per stage as well as per Lambda function.
 See `AWS Lambda Layers Configuration`_.